awsdocs/amazon-eks-user-guide/doc_source/managed-node-update-behavior.md

 ## Scale up phase<a name="managed-node-update-scale-up"></a>

 When upgrading the nodes in a managed node group, the upgraded nodes are launched in the same Availability Zone as those that are being upgraded\.
 To guarantee this placement, we use Amazon EC2's Availability Zone Rebalancing\.
 For more information, see [Availability Zone Rebalancing](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-benefits.html#AutoScalingBehavior.InstanceUsage) in the *Amazon EC2 Auto Scaling User Guide*\.
-To meet this requirement, it's possible that we’d launch up to two instances per Availability Zone in your Managed Node Group\.
+To meet this requirement, it's possible that we'd launch up to two instances per Availability Zone in your Managed Node Group\.

 The scale up phase has these steps:

-1. Increments the Auto Scaling Group’s maximum size and desired size by the larger of either:
+1. Increments the Auto Scaling Group's maximum size and desired size by the larger of either:
    + Up to twice the number of Availability Zones that the Auto Scaling group is deployed in\.
    + The maximum unavailable of upgrade\.